 Place the pipe in a small glass container, fill with enough nail polish remover to submerge the pipe.
 Let sit for 3 hours.

 This method completely obliterates resin.
-HOWEVER, it is extremely toxic and very bad to enhale.
-I don't recommend ever using nail polish on any smokeware.
+HOWEVER, it is extremely toxic and damaging to your lungs to inhale.